Shopify Inventory Management

 Inventory demand planning

-A powerful demand planning tool, which is either native to your Shopify inventory management solution or 100% integrated, will enable you to understand exactly how your inventory is performing across your Shopify stores and on other channels too.
+A powerful demand planning tool, which is either native to your Shopify inventory management software or 100% integrated, will enable you to understand exactly how your inventory is performing across your Shopify stores and on other channels too.

 You’ll gain access to data and insights related to things like seasonality, out of stock periods, average sales, trends and product lead times, meaning you can take the guesswork out of what needs to be reordered and when to satisfy customer demand.